SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 *	AUTHENTICATION_SCHEME_BASIC
 *	AUTHENTICATION_SCHEME_CLIENT_CERTIFICATE

 This integration example will use basic authentication.
-So the required parameter is as follows:
+So, the required parameter is as follows:

 `<entry key="Solace_JMS_Authentication_Scheme" value="AUTHENTICATION_SCHEME_BASIC" />`